Game Comonads & Generalised Quantifiers: Games and Logic with Generalised Quantifiers

-Hella's $n$-bijective $k$-pebble game, $\game{Bij}{n}{k}$ is a model-comparison game which captures equivalence of structures over the logic $\infL^{k}(\mathcal{Q}_n)$, i.e.\ $k$-variable infinitary logic where the allowed quantifiers are all generalised quantifiers with arity $\leq n$.
-This game generalises the bijection game $\game{Bij}{k}{}$ which captures equivalence over $\mathcal{C}^{k}$, $k$-variable infinitary logic with counting quantifiers (which is equivalent to $\infL^{k}(\mathcal{Q}_1)$ as shown by Kolaitis and V\"a\"an\"anen~\cite{KolaitisVaananen1995}).
+The $n$-bijective $k$-pebble game $\game{Bij}{n}{k}$ as introduced by Hella is a model-comparison game which captures equivalence of structures over the logic $\infL^{k}(\mathcal{Q}_n)$, i.e.\ $k$-variable infinitary logic where the allowed quantifiers are all generalised quantifiers with arity $\leq n$.
+This game generalises a variant of the bijection game $\game{Bij}{k}{}$ which captures equivalence over $\mathcal{C}^{k}$, $k$-variable infinitary logic with counting quantifiers (which is equivalent to a fragment of $\infL^{k}(\mathcal{Q}_1)$ as shown by Kolaitis and V\"a\"an\"anen~\cite{KolaitisVaananen1995}).
 In this section, we introduce a family of games which relax the rules of $\game{Bij}{n}{k}$ and show their correspondence to different fragments of $\infL^{k}(\mathcal{Q}_n)$.
-In particular, we introduce a ``one-way'' version of $\game{Bij}{n}{k}$ which is crucial to our construction of a generalised version of the $\T{k}$ comonad.
+In particular, we introduce a ``one-way'' version of $\game{Bij}{n}{k}$ which is crucial to our construction of a modified version of the $\T{k}$ comonad for these games.